‘No ceasefire will work’: Medics on Ukraine’s frontline scorn Trump’s peace talks

 There are also credible independent reports to support Volodymyr Zelensky’s claim that Moscow is massing troops on his northern border across from Sumy province.
 This may be an attempt to strike into Ukraine and gain territorial advantage before any real peace talks begin.

 On the eastern front, every one of the medical team’s rescues around and near Toretsk are under fire.
-Denys, one of the team drivers, has been blown up so many times he cannot recall how many.
+Denys, one of the team drivers, has been blown up so often he cannot recall exactly how many times.

 A grizzled middle-aged man, he leans against a wall in the medical base with a cup of tea.
 His semi-shaved head is pockmarked with scabs.

 “We took in four fresh guys [new soldiers] and brought out seven wounded.
-I’ve got a piece of drone in my head,” he muttered.
+I’ve got a piece of drone in my head,” he mutters.

 “He has metal and plastic stuck in his head – and some in his neck from a previous strike,” says Alex, a German volunteer who was with him.